Ended on September 1, 2023

 The Eviction Moratorium ended on September 1, 2023.
 Any unpaid rent between March 17, 2020 and August 31, 2023 cannot be the basis of an eviction.

-There are two periods of time covered by the city's Eviction Moratorium:
+There were two periods of time covered by the city's Eviction Moratorium:

 1. "Covered Period" is from March 17, 2020, to April 30, 2023.
-Tenants who have not paid rent and can establish that they have a Covered Reason for Delayed Payment can never be evicted for non-payment of rent accumulated during the total time of the moratorium (March 17, 2020, to August 31, 2023).
+Tenants who did not pay rent and could establish they had a Covered Reason for Delayed Payment can never be evicted for non-payment of rent accumulated during the total time of the moratorium (March 17, 2020, to August 31, 2023).

 Q: What are the "Covered Reasons for Delayed Payment" of rent?

 A: Valid reasons as defined in the law are: